Entando CLI

 ent prj fe-test-run

-Check out Run Blueprint-generated Microservices and Micro Frontends in Dev Mode for more details.
+Check out Run Blueprint-generated Microservices and Micro Frontends in Dev Mode for additional information.

 ent prj get-bundle-id --auto